Many think small business owners come out of the gate with money in hand and account payables ready to bill invoices.

 Many small business start by providing their product or service to a select few or high paying clients which are first to test the business model.
 Being able to measure the demand for a service or product will go a long way in knowing if the business model will be able to scale.

 If this can be done as a part time venture that does not compromise your day job, it would be ideal.
 Having a source of income during the trial period of this new venture will allow you to make financial mistakes, which are inherited to small businesses.
 Once cash flow is produced and a trail client base is established, it is important to keep cost low and fixed.
 In today’s virtual world this is more achievable than in the past.
 Most small business can only get funding via an SBA loan, but others choose to self-fund their ventures with debt from personal credit cards, which are essentially unsecured loans.
 This has it own limits due to FICO scores and available money in credit lines.
 Still, it remains a main source of funding for small business owners even today.
+Apart from that, business owners may look towards jumbo wholesale lenders who tend to provide loans at the least time possible and with an affordable interest rate.
+You might find this another trustworthy option to fund your small business if you’re having trouble finding the most suitable financing.

 The most exciting prospects are the social funding websites or crowd funding.
 INC magazine just did a review of the top 22 crowd sourcing websites for small business ventures.
 We all have heard of Kickstarter, but for some this will not be doable based on the sector of the venture.
 Others may choose Fundable, Earlyshares, Seedinvest, etc. I believe these crowd funders will eventually change the public and private market going forward.